Click on a letter above to view the list of gems.

 Webmineral.com

-Charoite is found only in the Murun Massif, Chara River tarea of the Torgo River Basin, Aldan Shield, Southwest Yakutia (Sakha Republic), Eastern-Siberian Region, Russia (in other words; very far away from anything else!).
-It was discovered in 1947, but was not known in the west until about 1978.
-This beautiful mineral has swirling colors of purple and lavender with swirls of white Feldspar and occassional yellow crystals of Tokkoite, orange crystals of Tinaksite, pale greenish gray Microline, and black crystals of Aegirine-Augite mixed in.
-Some specimens are beautifully chatoyant.
-The mineral is a massive material suitable for making large objects such as bookends and vases and also for cabochons.
+Charoite is found only in the Murun Massif, Chara River area of the Torgo River Basin, Aldan Shield, Southwest Yakutia (Sakha Republic), Eastern-Siberian Region, Russia.
+It was discovered in 1947, but was not introduced to the outside world until about 1978.
+This beautiful mineral has swirling colors of violet, purple and lavender and occassionally swirls of white Feldspar, yellow

 Charoite gems for sale: